Retro Nerd Girl Movie Reviews

 From the far reaches of the Milky Way Galaxy, It's Retro Nerd Girl with a film review for you.

-Today I'll be reviewing the movie Sword and The Sorcerer released in 1982.
+Today I'll be reviewing the movie Planet of the Apes released in 1968.

 Motion Picture Association of America (MPAA) Rating:

 An astronaut from the future travels to a planet where apes have evolved to become the dominant species and humans are primitive creatures.